A special departure to one of Papua New Guinea’s most important tribal events, the Mount Hagen Cultural Show

 Day 8 Fly by private charter to Mount Hagen.
 This spectacular flight crosses vast tracts of highlands and mountains rise to startling heights from the flat lands of the Sepik Basin.
 Located at an elevation of 2,150 m.
 Home to the Melpa and Jiwaka People, the pristine highland rainforest hosts a diverse range of orchids and birdlife.
 Return to Rondon Ridge, high above the valley, where we will stay for the next three nights.
 Enjoy the pre-show activities.
 (B, L, D)

-Days 9 & 10 Two full days are spent at the Mount Hagen show - world famous for its colour, culture and vibrancies.
+Days 10 Enjoy a full day at the Mount Hagen show - world famous for its colour, culture and vibrancies.
 It is a truly spectacular event.
 The diversity of the coastal, lowlands and highlands sing-sing groups at the Hagen Show reflects the incredible diversity of Papua New Guinea's landscape - an unforgettable experience.
 (B, L, D)

 Day 11 Fly to Rabaul via Port Moresby.
 On the island of East New Britain, Rabaul has a colourful and explosive past.
 It was a base for Japanese operations in the South Pacific during WWII and was largely destroyed in 1994 by Mount Tavurvur, when Kokopo became the new capital.
 Take the short drive to Kokopo Beach Bungalows for a four night stay.
 Enjoy the tropical setting, the location is picture perfect, overlooking turquoise blue waters, reefs and framed by six volcanoes.
 (B, L, D)